-The majority of mainstream services and software applications are at some point the target of unwanted attention from hackers, denial of service attackers or geeky glory hunters, and unfortunately regardless of how much you invest in security, total security remains an unobtainable target.
+The majority of mainstream services and software applications are at some point the target of unwanted attention from hackers, denial of service attackers or geeky glory hunters, and unfortunately, regardless of how much you invest in website security, total security remains an unobtainable target.

 Whilst major software vendors like Microsoft and high security facilities like the Whitehouse and NHS are still susceptible to attacks, what chance do small website owners have?

 Due to its own success, WordPress bears the brunt of the attention in the CMS world because it’s the largest and most popular platform with 65% market share.
 Added to this is the Open Source nature of WordPress, which means its underlying code is more easily scrutinised and vulnerabilities exposed.

 Before websites used content management systems, attacks were less commonplace although they did occur, but websites are powered by CMS’s and therefore database-driven now, providing more potential to exploit weak points and opportunity to cause damage.

 It’s not just WordPress which suffers, the other CMS platforms get plenty of unwanted attention too, taking a look at vendors release notes paints a clear picture of the required frequency of website security patches to plug gaps and constantly need to improve security:

 Is WordPress secure?

 WordPress itself is very secure as long as security best practices are followed.
 The main cause of WordPress sites being compromised is out of date plugins.
 Some of the most basic security techniques include: